lostping/Flow.Launcher.Plugin.Kitty/README.md

 Press the *download* button in KiTTY plugin settings to get the portable version or the *choose* button to pick your custom KiTTY executable.
 If you use the download option with the portable KiTTY executable, it will be removed (with all settings) when uninstalling the plugin.

-:warning: You must disable the KiTTY portable option if you want to use KiTTY or PuTTY non portable mode (from the Windows registry) !!!
+:warning: You must disable the KiTTY portable option if you want to use KiTTY or PuTTY non portable mode !!!

 <p align="right">(<a href="#top">back to top</a>)</p>